Baby Clothing Inspection: A Complete Guide to Quality Control for Infant Garments

 - Dye inconsistency

-Since baby garments come into direct skin contact, cleanliness is an important inspection consideration.
+Because baby garments come into direct contact with skin, cleanliness is an important quality consideration.

 Thread Trimming and Needle Safety